Choosing the Right Rental Equipment · · 11 min read

 Maintaining Striping Equipment During Rental

-To maintain the striping equipment rental throughout the leasing period, begin by getting acquainted with the manufacturer's instructions for operation and upkeep.
+To maintain striping equipment during the rental period, start by familiarizing yourself with the manufacturer's guidelines for operation and maintenance.
 Regularly check fluid levels, clean the spray nozzles, and inspect hoses for wear.
-After each use, clean the tools to prevent paint residue buildup, which can affect performance.
+After each use, clean the equipment to prevent paint residue buildup, which can affect performance.
+Additionally, if problems arise, report them immediately to the rental company to avoid being held liable for damages.
+By taking these maintenance steps, contractors can ensure that the equipment performs optimally and meets project standards.

 Choosing the Right Equipment for Your Project